sanjeevkomma/Spring-Boot/spring-boot-microservices/Docker-Kubernetes.md

 * Docker Desktop includes Docker Engine and Kubernetes
 * Image is like a Class and Container is like an Object
 * For one Image, we can have any number of Containers running
+* Image is static version and Container is running version of image

 # Terminology
 * Docker